reservemedia/ios-codetest/README.md

 ## Criteria for Review
 We will be reviewing your submission based on the following:
 * Does it function as expected?
+* Does the layout match the design provided?
 * Code style and organization.
 * Proper usage of libraries and frameworks.

 ## Project Delivery
-Please provide this Xcode project with your solution zipped via email.
+Please provide the Xcode project with your solution zipped via email.
 Do not host publicly.